 - Staff will be on duty at break and lunch to ensure high level of supervision - Strong achievement culture rewarding positive behaviour.
-Positive behaviour policy with clarity of behaviour expectations, sanctions and rewards - Assemblies about bullying behaviour - Annual questionnaire to all pupils to gather information on extent of bullying and locations - Peer mentoring to be implemented - Development of Social, Emotional and Behavioural Skills - Use of Behaviour Support Plans to modify bullying behaviour - Regular focus by the School Council focused on anti-bullying issues including organising events for anti-bullying week - Holly Park is an official Rights Respecting School sponsored by UNICEF
+Positive behaviour policy with clarity of behaviour expectations, sanctions and rewards - Assemblies about bullying behaviour - Peer mentoring to be implemented - Development of Social, Emotional and Behavioural Skills - Use of Behaviour Support Plans to modify bullying behaviour - Regular focus by the School Council focused on anti-bullying issues including organising events for anti-bullying week - Holly Park is an official Rights Respecting School sponsored by UNICEF

 We want to teach our children the skills which will build their self-esteem and empower them to take responsibility for themselves and give them the power to practise these skills.
 We want to promote pro-active strategies to prevent incidents becoming bullying.